New Jersey State Bar Association

 How does New Jersey State Bar Association spend its money?

 New Jersey State Bar Association directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to New Jersey State Bar Association tax-deductible?